-It was in Afghanistan where after 9/11, it was first I had AK-47s pointed at my head.
+It was in Afghanistan where, after 9/11, where first I had AK-47s pointed at my head.
 It's where I first learned how to watch a room.
 Where I first learned to pay attention to what was outside my window on the street every day, looking for things that changed.
 It was in Afghanistan that I knew that there was no one you could trust and you're on your own.
 You were going to survive by your own wit.

 WARE: The kids don't leave you.
 Never.

 I remember a time when I was living in Kandahar back in 2002.
 It was in the first blush after the invasion, the Taliban had only just left.
 I was living in this very dingy hotel in the center of the city.
 Next door was an abandoned government compound.
 A displaced family moved in.

 The way a lot of Afghans cut grass is by burning it.
 A 6-year-old boy and his 8-year-old brother were burning the grass.
 They didn't know that there was unexploded bombs in the grass.
 They detonated right next to the hotel, and we ran down and we found these two kids.
 I remember by the time we took them to the hospital, we were just covered in blood, and when we got there, there was no medicine to give them, not even painkillers.
 The boy who we watched die, I gave him Advil because it was more than anyone else could give him.
 I can still remember his brother wailing.
 I remember that sound as I left that hospital.
 I can remember it right now.
 That's kids in war.